Dana Sikkila, Arts Administrator, Educator, Visual Artist, and Public Speaker

 Her practices span from working in communities from rural to the Twin Cities, with an emphasis of working with marginalized audiences.
 Sikkila has established a strong background as a trauma informed artist and leader, working and developing art therapy-based programs for populations from incarcerated artists to youth experiencing homelessness.
 Her self-defining administration style has bridged the gap between arts creation and administration.
 Developing numerous grassroots cultural projects and exhibitions throughout the state.

 First known as a visual artist, Sikkila's practice combines printmaking, sculpture, and site specific installations with an impressive sense of scale and playfulness that push new ideas of contemporary art.
 Her work has been viewed and discussed all over the state in places such as the Minnesota Museum of American Art, Macy's Department Store, Hennipen Theatre Trust, University of Minnesota St. Paul, Minnesota Children's Museum, and the Minneapolis Institute of Art

-Over the past six years of being Director of the 410 Project she's introduced numerous art programs and special events for both children and adults to help strike creativity, positive self esteem, and art awareness in all of Southern Minnesota.
-Besides these duties Sikkila has received numerous awards including Mankato Free Press 2016 Outstanding Woman in Business, 2015-2016 Art Educators of Minnesota "Distinguished Service Outside the Field" Recognition, 2015 Mankato's YWCA Young Woman of Distinction, 2015 Woman of Courage and Vision from MNSU Mankato, featured artist on Post Cards, Pioneer's PBS Art TV Program, and KEYC's Jefferson Good Person Award.
+Over the past 12 years of being Executive Director of the 410 Project Community Art Space Sikkila has introduced numerous art programs and special events for both children and adults to help strike creativity, positive self esteem, and art awareness in all of Southern Minnesota.